Here are a collection of pictures sent in from our fantastic Year 6 pupils. You have all been very busy doing some

 Being in Year Six comes with a lot of responsibility; the children are expected to be role models and ambassadors for the school.
 Year Six pupils are the children that the rest of the school look up to and the students that define our school vision and values.
 As such, we expect exemplary behaviour from all the children in Year Six at all times during the day.

 Although there is a lot of hard work in Year Six, there are lots of things to look forward to as well, including fun and exciting topics, the residential trip, the end of year production and (most importantly) sitting on the benches during assembly!

 Remember to keep up-to-date by checking the sections below regularly!

-Galileo Class is a Year Six class located in Pavilion One, on the right hand side as you come into the door.
-Miss Beard and Mrs Stiff teach the class.
+Galileo Class is located in Pavilion One, on the right hand side as you come into the door.
+Miss Marle and Mrs Stiff teach the class.
 This class was named after the famous scientist, polymath and astronomer Galileo Galilei.

-Winston class is a Year Six class located in Pavilion One, on the left hand side as you come into the door.
-Miss Wilce and Mrs Brown teach the class.
+Winston Class located in Pavilion One, on the left hand side as you come into the door.
+Miss Wilce, Mrs Colegate and Miss Brown teach the class.
 This class was named after the famous scientist Robert Winston (not Winston Churchill!).

-Peake class is located in Pavilion Two, on the right hand side.
+Peake Class is located in Pavilion Two, on the right hand side.
 The class was established in 2016 when The Discovery School finally reached full capacity with three-form entry across the school.
 Peake Class was named after Major Timothy Peake, the first British astronaut in space for over twenty years.
 He blasted off for the International Space Station on 15th December 2015 and spent six months in space carrying out experiments.
 He even ran a marathon on the Space Station!
-Peake Class have created a class book about him which can be found in their book corner.
-Mrs Doe and Mrs Reed teach in this class.
+Mrs Patel, Mrs Brown and Mrs Alcala teach in this class.

 Should you need to contact any member of the Year 6 team, please use the following email addresses: